 Except for content and content marketing!

-So what makes content marketing such a viable investment option even in times as tough as these?
+So what makes marketing in content such a viable investment option even in times as tough as these?

 Reasons to Invest in Content Marketing

-Here are a few reasons why content marketing is important now:
+Here are a few reasons why marketing your content is important now: